-Best for: The Eden Project, Independent Shops & Lively Bars.
+Best for: The Eden Project, independent shops and lively bars

 St Austell is an old market town with a rich architectural and agricultural past.
 Now one of Cornwall’s biggest towns, it is home to bustling streets, independent shops and some of the county’s best bars and restaurants.

-But there is one attraction in St Austell that is far and away the most popular: The Eden Project.
+But there is one attraction in St Austell that is by far the most popular: the Eden Project.
 Just 2 miles from the town’s centre, it’s the county’s most famous attraction.
 It boasts the largest indoor rainforest in the world and is the perfect choice for a truly memorable day out.